 Pittosporum sucker (Trioza vitreoradiata) on Pittosporum

-Pittosporum sucker is a small sap-sucking insect that feeds on sap from foliage during the spring and summer.
-This can result in distorted discoloured leaves.
+There are several species of sucker or psyllid that can be encountered by gardeners, they are sap sucking true bug.
+Pittosporum sucker feeds on sap from foliage of pittosporums during the spring and summer, this can result in distorted discoloured leaves.

 Pittosporum leaves develop pale yellow bulges and distorted growth.
 Young leaves are particularly prone to damage.